 To make significant content, that content needs to meet the customer where they are.
 In this case, we need to optimize and format content based on where your customers are as they consume your content.

 Since mobile customers are on the go, we want to make sure that we optimize that content around how they’re viewing your website.
-The first point to think about is getting straight to the end.
+The first point to think about is getting straight to the point of your content with great online copywriting tips to help you boost your visibility and drive more qualified traffic to your site.

 Since mobile devices are used by consumers who are on the go, we won’t consider them mobile readers.
 Think of them being on the bus, walking to the store, you know, being a passenger in a car, whatever it might be.
 They’re not sitting at their desk with a mouse looking at an at a desktop monitor, so we want to optimize our content around how they’re consuming our information.